 Business intelligence technologies have become commonplace in the enterprise, and network managers are turning to more data sets to mine for BI.
-Growth in data volume and actionable intelligence is forcing network
+Growth in data volume and actionable intelligence is forcing network and database managers to seek new ways to derive information, a transition that often requires investing in hardware, software and support options that can affect the bottom line.

 The magic of enterprise BI